DFRobot/DFRobot_RTU/README.md

 * [中文版](./README_CN.md)

-Modbus RTU libary for Arduino.
+Modbus RTU library for Arduino.
 The supported modbus commands are as follows：<br>
 * 0x01: Read one or multiple coils register;
 * 0x02: Read one or multiple discrete inputs register;
 * 0x03: Read one or multiple holding register;